Skip to content

 Tasks & schedules

 The task queue is Botholomew's execution substrate.
 Humans and agents both write to it; workers are the readers.
+Each task and each schedule is a markdown file you can vim, grep, git diff, and edit by hand.

 Tasks